We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 In terms of cooking, Lodge performs as advertised.
 It takes a few minutes to heat up, but it cooks evenly and maintains its temperature once it’s hot.

 Thinner pans lose heat when you put a cold piece of meat on them, which interferes with searing and browning.
+But Lodge skillets have excellent heat retention; the temperature barely decreases when you introduce cold ingredients.

-Chicken cutlets fried in a Lodge cast iron skillet
+Cornbread cooked in a Lodge Classic skillet

-Chicken wings roasted in a Lodge cast iron skillet
+Cornbread cooked in a Lodge Classic skillet

 As I mentioned in the Design section, Lodge cast iron skillets come with a red silicone handle grip that you can slide on and off.